goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

 The mid vowels [e] and [o] appear in the speech of some speakers, but not others.
-For example, the word 'eyes' can be pronounced *rawzi*, *rowzi*, or *rozi*, with a range of [aw\~ow\~o] for the relevant sounds.
+For example, the word 'eye' can be pronounced *rawzi*, *rowzi*, or *rozi*, with a range of [aw\~ow\~o] for the relevant sounds.
 This means that, depending on the speaker or variety, there may or may not be mid vowels /e/ and /o/ in the vowel inventory.

 The vowel schwa does appear in the surface representation in the dialects that I have studied, however here there is also some variation.
 There appears to be some crossover with the vowel /a/, and sometimes the difference between the two is not very audible.
-Very often the pronunciation was in the range of [ɐ], that is, somewhere between a low an a central position, with the mouth more open than for a central vowel, but less so than for a stressed /a/ for the same speaker.
+Very often the pronunciation was in the range of [ɐ], that is, somewhere between a low and a central position, with the mouth more open than for a central vowel, but less so than for a stressed /a/ for the same speaker.
 <!-- TODO: rethink this, because maybe [zya] (eg in *hzyan*) counts -->
 <!-- One possible way to argue for a distinction is by observing their distribution relative to allophones of \<y\> /j/: for example, in the word [ʑə.ma.ˈɣan] 'five' we see the [ʑ] realization, which does not occur before /a/. -->